yaideltg/dowser/README.md

 For Dowser in this (https://github.com/caraortizmah/dowser.git) GitHub repository version, gfortran compiler has to be named as gfortran.

+Prior to install Dowser you have to install csh e.g.:

+     $ sudo apt update
+     $ sudo apt install csh

 Download Dowser typing:

      $ git clone https://github.com/caraortizmah/dowser.git